 - The individual may appeal the decision to the Provost.

-The Libraries currently has five sites available for hanging art, all on the Wilson side.
+The Libraries currently has three sites available for hanging art, all on the Wilson side.
 We encourage you to visit the gallery spaces prior to selecting one for your exhibit.